alexandreruban/rubycube/_posts/2020-10-10-simple-design-simple-css.md

 }
 ```

 The most important thing to learn here is this `minmax` function.
 Here `minmax(11ch, 0.7fr)` simply means that the column width can shrink until it reaches a width of `11ch` otherwise it will have a width of `0.7fr`.
 Easy right?
 This minmax notation is widely used with CSS grid!

 We can also learn about 1 more spacing unit called `ch` which corresponds to the width of the zero character (0) in the current font size.
 It is usually used for paragraph widths as paragraphs are considered very readable at about `70ch` width.
 This is what I use for this blog!

-Now that we have our 7 columns layout, its time to define CSS classes to fill those columns.
+Now that we have our 7 columns layout, it's time to define CSS classes to fill those columns.

 ```css
 .grid__max {